George Zaslavsky: In the United States

-In 1991 Zaslavsky emigrated to the United States and became a Professor of Physics and Mathematics at the Physics Department of New York University and the Courant Institute of Mathematical Sciences.
+In 1991 Zaslavsky emigrated to the United States and became a professor of physics and mathematics at the physics department of New York University and the Courant Institute of Mathematical Sciences.
 There he studied the principal problems of Hamiltonian chaos connected with anomalous kinetics and fractional dynamics, foundations of statistical mechanics, chaotic advection, quantum chaos, and long-range propagation of acoustic waves in the ocean.
 In his New York period, he published two seminal books on the Hamiltonian chaos: Physics of Chaos in Hamiltonian Systems (Imperial College Press, London, 1998) and Hamiltonian Chaos and Fractional Dynamics (Oxford University Press, New York, 2005).
 Zaslavsky was one of the key persons in the theory of dynamical chaos who made important contributions to a variety of other subjects.
 He authored and coauthored nine books and more than 300 papers in scientific journals.
 His books and papers influenced and are influencing very much in advancing modern nonlinear science.

+Zaslavsky died on November 25, 2008 and is buried at the Mount Hebron Cemetery in Flushing, Queens.